Bhargav863/DevOps_learning/Ansible/Playbooks/readme.md

  3) .ansible.cfg in the user's home directory
  4) /etc/ansible/ansible.cfg (global configuration)
 Settings in higher-precedence files override those in lower-precedence ones.

+* "register" keyword is used to store the output of a command to into the variable. which we can use it throughout the playbook.